 You input the diameter and density of the meteoroid, its pre-entry velocity and angle of impact, the geology of the impact site, and how far away from the impact site the effects are to be calculated or, in the case of a damage map, the specific location (longitude, latitude, specific city, or impact crater).

 The program estimates the extent of the ejecta blanket, shock wave, seismic shaking, thermal effects of the fireball, and size of the resulting impact crater.

 It was developed by Gareth Collins, Jay Melosh and Robert Marcus and is maintained by the University of Arizona.
 The paper published in 2005 explains the computer program and provides hypothetical impact scenarios for Los Angeles.

 Lights, camera and asteroid!

-That’s the end of my post on Real and Simulated Asteroid and Comet Impacts.
-If you would like clarification on any of the key terms used in this article, read my post Meteoroids, Meteors and Meteorites.
-If you would to read some apocalyptic tabloid news headlines, read my post Asteroid Warning!
-To see how this plays out in the movies read my post Making an Impact: Lights, Camera and Asteroid!
+That’s the end of Real and Simulated Asteroid and Comet Impacts.
+If you need clarification of any of the terms used in this article, read Meteoroids, Meteors and Meteorites.
+If you prefer to read some apocalyptic tabloid news, read Asteroid Warning!
+Or to see how all this plays out in the movies, read Making an Impact: Lights, Camera and Asteroid!

 Don’t forget Asteroid Day is always on 30 June.